 - Conduct a water audit at your school to identify ways that water is used and any possible water saving strategies and recommendations (Resourcesmart Schools Water Module – actions A1.1, B1.3, B1.4, B1.8, C2.1)

-- Try one of the water saving strategies at your home for one week.
-What were the challenges and successes?
-Write a learning story about your experience and share it on the school’s website (ResourceSmart Schools Water Module – actions B1.3, C1.3)
+- Implement a water saving strategy at your home for one week.
+Document the process and report your challenges and successes to the class (ResourceSmart Schools Water Module – actions B1.3, C1.3)

 - Create interpretive signage about water conservation and display them around the school to raise awareness and to encourage water savings (ResourceSmart Schools Water Module – actions A2.5, B1.4)